Vector engraving / scoring

 Getting together your artwork

-You send us your artwork machine reads vector strokes of hairline thickness in blue – 0.01mm.
-This is the same thickness as when preparing a file for laser cutting so you need to be sure you make them black for us to understand how to process your job.
+You send us your artwork the machine reads vector strokes of hairline thickness in blue – 0.01mm.
+This is the same thickness as when preparing a file for laser cutting so you need to be sure you make them blue for us to understand how to process your job.

 We'll setup the machine for your material